Tsubasa (train): Shinkansen service (1992-)

 From 1 July 1992, the Tsubasa name was transferred to new high-speed shinkansen services operating between Ueno and Yamagata.
 Services used 6-car 400 series trains coupled to a 200 series on Tōhoku Shinkansen tracks between Tokyo and Fukushima.
 Initially, there were 14 return workings daily.
 From December 1993, all trains were extended to start and terminate at Tokyo Station, and in December 1994, service frequency was increased from 14 to 15 return workings daily.

 From 1 December 1995, trains were extended to 7 cars.

 From 4 December 1999, Tsubasa services were extended to Shinjō Station, with the fastest service (Tsubasa 113) taking 3 hours 5 minutes.
 Two new E3-1000 series sets (L51 and L52) were also added to the fleet.

 From 21 September 2001, double-decker E4 series replaced the 200 series trains on the Tōhoku Shinkansen.

-In 2005, a third E3-1000 series trainset (L53) entered service.

 From 18 March 2007, all cars were made non-smoking.

 From 20 December 2008, new E3-2000 series trains entered service, replacing 400 series trainsets.
 The last 400 series set (L3) in service was withdrawn on 18 April 2010.

-From the start of the revised timetable on 17 March 2012, nine out of sixteen daily Tsubasa services run coupled with Yamabiko services formed of E2 series trains, instead of E4 series sets, allowing the maximum speed to be raised from 240 km/h to 275 km/h on the Tōhoku Shinkansen tracks, and shaving up to 6 minutes off journey times between Tokyo and Shinjō.
+From the start of the revised timetable on 17 March 2012, nine out of sixteen daily Tsubasa services are adjusted to operate coupled with Yamabiko services formed of E2 series trains, instead of E4 series sets, allowing the maximum speed to be raised from 240 to 275 km/h on the Tōhoku Shinkansen tracks, and shaving up to 6 minutes off journey times between Tokyo and Shinjō.

-Since the start of the revised timetable on 29 September 2012, all sixteen daily Tsubasa services run coupled with E2 series Yamabiko trains, allowing the maximum speed of all services to be raised from 240 km/h to 275 km/h.
+Since the start of the revised timetable on 29 September 2012, all sixteen daily Tsubasa services run coupled with E2 series Yamabiko trains, allowing the maximum speed of all services to be raised from 240 to 275 km/h.

-From spring 2014, the entire fleet of fifteen E3-1000 and E3-2000 series sets used on Tsubasa services are scheduled to be reliveried in a new colour scheme designed by industrial designer Ken Okuyama.
-Three sets are scheduled to be repainted by June 2014, with the entire fleet of fifteen sets repainted by mid 2016.
+From spring 2014, the entire fleet of fifteen E3-1000 and E3-2000 series sets used on Tsubasa services were scheduled to be reliveried in a new colour scheme designed by industrial designer Ken Okuyama.
+Three sets were scheduled to be repainted by June 2014, with the entire fleet of fifteen sets repainted by mid 2016.

 From the start of the revised timetable on 16 March 2024, E8 series sets were introduced on Tsubasa services, progressively replacing the existing E3 series sets and allowing the maximum top speed to be increased from 275 to 300 km/h.